9 Shocking Australian Puppy Mill Statistics & Facts: Updated in 2024

 The only way to put an end to puppy mills is through consumer awareness and demand.
 If consumers stop purchasing puppies from pet stores, mills will lose their profit source and have no choice but to shut down their operations.

 The puppy mill industry is a global issue, but it’s especially, and surprisingly, prominent in Australia.
-That being stated, the Australian government has implemented and is currently working on a number of regulations and guidelines designed to ensure the humane treatment of animals and prevent the operation of puppy mills.
+However, the Australian government has implemented a number of regulations and guidelines designed to ensure the humane treatment of animals and prevent the operation of puppy mills.
 The issue, however, is that these regulations are often unenforced.
 The only way to put an end to puppy mills is through consumer awareness and demand.

 See also: